Analysts predict Canada Cannabis industry will reach $4.5 billion by 2021

 - establish new provisions to address drug-impaired driving, as well as making several changes to the overall legal framework to address alcohol impaired driving.

-The initial demand is estimated to be about 100,000 kilograms, the analysts said, with the first legal stores expected to open by October 17th 2018.
+The initial demand is estimated to be about 100,000 kilograms, the analysts said, with the first legal stores were opened on October 17th 2018.
 Analyst predictions that the industry could eventually be worth somewhere between C$4.9bn and C$8.7bn annually.